steven851007/ios-lead-essentials-image-comments-challenge-public/README.md

 	- If it does, create a Pull Request from your branch to the main challenge repo's matching branch.

-		- For example, if you implemented the challenge using the `xcode12_5` branch, your PR should be from your fork's `xcode12_5` branch into the main repo's `xcode12_5` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).
+		- For example, if you implemented the challenge using the `xcode13_0` branch, your PR should be from your fork's `xcode13_0` branch into the main repo's `xcode13_0` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

 	- The title of the Pull Request should be: **Your Name - Image Comments Challenge**

-7) We'll review your Pull Request and approve it or request any changes required with detailed feedback.
+7) As soon as you create a Pull Request, we automatically receive a notification.
+You just need to create it and wait while we review your Pull Request and approve it or request any changes required with detailed feedback.

 ---